Documentation / Knowledge Base

 macOS¶

-- Select your active network interface and click Advanced.
+- Select your active network interface and click Details.

 - Go to the DNS tab and add your desired search domain in the Search Domains section.